-My Distance Learning course has been operating successfully for eleven years.
+My Online and Distance Learning courses have been operating successfully for eleven years.
 During that time many hundreds of students globally have completed the course, and many have gone on to exhibit and produce some amazing work.
 Students ages have been from 15 to 90, and all finished the course with a superb painting and a great sense of satisfaction.

 “…botanical draughtsmanship demands understanding of the plant, even down to minute detail, as well as its portrayal with accuracy and grace…precise observation develops superb techniques of drawing and colouring.”